 What types of debt can you transfer?

 Balance transfers are primarily used to consolidate multiple balances from different credit cards.
 However, each issuer has its own rules for what types of debt you can transfer.

-Can you pay off a loan with a credit card?
+Should you pay off a loan with a credit card?

 Some issuers allow you to transfer loan debt to a credit card, but just because you can do something doesn’t mean you should.
 Balance transfer credit cards are meant to help you consolidate smaller lines of credit, so you wouldn’t want to put a $20,000 car loan on a balance transfer credit card.

 More importantly, loans often have much better interest rates and lower fees.
 While balance transfer credit cards often offer a 0% APR period, your balance transfer fee might actually be higher than your loan interest rate.
 Most of the time, it’s simply not worth it to pay off a loan with a credit card.